 I recommend these BitTorrent programs (clients) specifically:

 - Unix-like and GNU variants (including the many distributions of GNU/Linux): Transmission (available on most distributions as a package/port)

 - Multi-platform (Unix-like and GNU variants, Windows, MacOS X): Deluge

 - Android: LibreTorrent, available from the Google Play Store, will accept both *.torrent seed files as well as magnet links.
 (Note that unlike most BitTorrent clients, the stock version of LibreTorrent will not allow you to make your own torrents, though it will download ones that already exist just fine.

 - iOS: use your computer or Android device instead (see below)

 While I know of others, these are the only ones I can really feel comfortable recommending for a variety of reasons.

-I also recommend against the official BitTorrent client (it is proprietary software, the most recent versions are a rebranded version of µTorrent).
+I also recommend against the official BitTorrent client (it is now proprietary software, specifically a rebranded version of µTorrent).

 Note that Android and other mobile BitTorrent apps may not necessarily continue downloading while running in the background.
-Keep an eye on your battery level if you aren’t plugged in.
+I would recommend keeping an eye on your battery level if you aren’t plugged in.

 You are of course free to use something different, particularly if you have one you like.
 As some torrents may be shared trackerless (and trackers are known to disappear for a variety of reasons), DHT (Distributed Hash Table) should be turned on, and I recommend also enabling PEX (Peer Exchange).
 Both Transmission and Deluge have settings for these (I think both even have them turned on by default), and just about any other relatively modern client should as well.